-WASHINGTON (AP) -- This may be the moment when Congress at last does something about the millions of immigrants living illegally in the U.S. After years of gridlock, there are ideas whizzing all around Washington.
+WASHINGTON (AP) -- This may be the year Congress decides what to do about the millions of immigrants living illegally in the U.S. After years of gridlock, there are ideas whizzing all around Washington.

-All eyes are on a more than 1,000-page Senate proposal with the you-said-a-mouthful title of the "Border Security, Economic Opportunity and Immigration Modernization Act of 2013."
-The bill cleared its first procedural hurdles in the Senate on Thursday, and President Barack Obama hopes to have a bill on his desk by the fall.
+For now, all eyes are on an 844-page Senate proposal with the you-said-a-mouthful title of the "Border Security, Economic Opportunity and Immigration Modernization Act of 2013."

-What's in the bill?
+What's in that bill?
 Is there a Plan B?
 And who are all these immigrants, once you get past the big round numbers?

 A big dose of facts, figures and other information to help understand the current debate: